alan-turing-institute/PDSampler.jl/README.md

 Please refer to [**the documentation**](https://alan-turing-institute.github.io/PDMP.jl/latest) for information on how to use/expand this package.

+If you find this toolbox useful please star the repo!
+If you use it in your work, please cite this code and send us an email so that we can cite your work here.

 ## Installation and requirements

 (This is explained in more details in the documentation)